Zero-cycles on varieties over p-adic fields and Brauer groups: Introduction

 where we put $M^*:=\Hom(M,\qz)$ for abelian group $M$.
 We will construct an injective map

 whose dual fits into a commutative diagram

-Here $\psi_{p^r}$ denotes the direct product of the $p^r$-torsion part of the map $\psi_x$ in Theorem \ref{thm0-2} for all $x \in U_0$, which is injective by Theorem \ref{thm0-2}.
-Thus Theorem \ref{thm:surj} will follow from this commutative diagram and the surjectivity of $(\theta_{p^r})^*$ and $(\psi_{p^r})^*$ (see \S\ref{sect6} for details).
+Here $\psi_{p^r}$ denotes the direct product of the $p^r$-torsion part of the map $\psi_x$ in Theorem \ref{thm0-2} for all $x \in U_0$, which is injective by Theorem \ref{thm0-2} and its dual $(\psi_{p^r})^*$ is surjective.
+Therefore Theorem \ref{thm:surj} will follow from this commutative diagram and the surjectivity of $(\theta_{p^r})^*$ and $(\psi_{p^r})^*$ (see \S\ref{sect6} for details).